More About 5 Panel Drug Tests

 Phencyclidine, also known as PCP or angel dust, is legitimately made as an animal tranquilizer, which is often stolen or made in laboratories illegally.
 It is either in the form of a clear, yellowish liquid or in a powder.
 PCP is taken in a variety of different ways, including snorting, smoking, and injecting.
 The effects are dangerous hallucinations, and prolonged use can result in states similar to schizophrenia.
 PCP is considered by the Federal government to be a schedule 2 substance.

-Those are the most commonly abused substances that National Drug Screening will screen for during a 5-panel drug screen test.
 Although most private employers in the United States have a variety of options when it comes to the type of drug test (4 panel drug test, 5 panel drug test, 7 panel drug test, 10 panel drug test, etc.), as well as the testing specimen (blood, urine, hair, or saliva), most stick with the industry standard 5 panel drug screening test.
 For that reason, unless you have the need to test for a specific substance that is not included in the five panel drug test, National Drug Screening recommends sticking with the standard 5 panel.

-Contact us at 866-843-4545 to purchase a drug test or to learn more about testing and services provided by National Drug Screening.
+For immediate service, call 866-843-4545 to purchase a drug test or to learn more about testing and services provided by National Drug Screening.